 If you are asking this, then you may be prone to motion sickness.
 You may wish to consider Bonnine or Triptone before you go out on the water.
 It has been suggested that one take the pill the night before your trip to get it started working in your system.
 Then take another one the day of the trip.
 Read the package instructions to be sure.
-We also have candied ginger on board.
-At the first sign of an upset, ask the Divemaster for some of the ginger.
-It is a medical fact that ginger can settle the stomach.
+Some find that ginger can settle the stomach as well.

 Yes.
 In order to Scuba Dive, you do have to have passed both a written and Open Water diving course.
 Keys Diver does offer both PADI and NAUI certification courses.
 If you are not certified, you have the option of snorkeling (no course needed, but you must be able to swim), or, you may take a Discover Scuba, one day course.
 Click on the 'Learn to Dive' link for more info on this.